farcasterxyz/docs/docs/protocol/fnames.md

 The [Fname registry](https://github.com/farcasterxyz/fname-registry) server is hosted at https://fnames.farcaster.xyz

 It's a simple HTTP service that's responsible for issuing and tracking fnames.
-All fname changes are recorded as a transfer.
+All Fname changes are recorded as a transfer.
-Registering an Fname is a transfer from fid 0 to the user's fid.
+Registering an fname is a transfer from FID 0 to the user's fid.
 Transferring an fname is a transfer from the user's fid to another fid.
 Unregistering an fname is a transfer from the user's fid to fid 0.

 ### Get Transfer History